lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 }
 ```

-We have also modified also the `EngineProperties` class to read a new property to configure the usage of vsync and to define de requested number of images for the swap chain:
+We have also modified also the `EngineProperties` class to read a new property to configure the usage of vsync and to define the requested number of images for the swap chain:

 ```java
 public class EngCfg {